GREEK LOVE IN INDIA AND CENTRAL ASIA

 Notes of a Journey in Turkistan, 1873 is American explorer and diplomat Eugene Schuyler's descriptions of dancing-boys and buying slave-boys in newly-conquered Russian Turkistan and the adjoining emirate of Bukhara.

-In the early twentieth century, Central Asia was the region of the world where Greek love was most deeply entrenched.
-In Afghanistan, it remained ubiquitous and never seriously challenged until the puritanical Taliban took power in 1996.
+In Afghanistan, Greek love remained ubiquitous late in the twentieth century, as described by Drew and Drake in a section of their Boys for Sale (1969) also concerning neighbouring Bukhara.
+It was never seriously challenged until the puritanical Taliban took power in 1996.
 It precariously survived both them and the country's even more hostile American conquerors of 2001, as was reported by several foreign journalists who followed in their wake.
 Even attempting to understand Greek love was taboo in the English-speaking world by this date, so their reports raised the subject as part of an attack on Afghan culture, rather than to enlighten their readers about it.
 However, the author of Kandahar Journal; Shh, It's an Open Secret: Warlords and Pedophilia Journal, published in The New York Times in 2002, while holding the usual 21st-century misconceptions (what he described having nothing to do with the pedophilia of his title, for example) had the strangely unfashionable idea of actually asking a boy about his love affair with a man, as if his thoughts about it mattered.
 The slight insight thus given into pederasty being practised with an openness no longer possible in other parts of the world is so rare for this late date that it is reproduced here as a unique exception to this website's unwillingness to explore the history of Greek love after the last beacons of hope for it were snuffed out in the penultimate decade of the twentieth century.

 A New Account of East India and Persia by the English traveller John Fryer mentions the prevalence of pederasty in the 1670s in Moslem Surat and amongst fakirs.